nielmo/front-scaffold/README.md

 # front-scaffold

-Scaffold for from team using Webpack + ESLint + Pug + Stylelint
+Scaffold for from team using Webpack + ESLint + Pug + Stylelint + Prettier and iOS smooth scroll